6. Thomas & Bonvil of Wallas Farm, Ewenny

 - and 2 servants.

 1856 burial of Thomas Thomas of Wallace, Ewenny age 66 (ie b.
-1790) (Glamorgan Parish Registers).
+1790).

 1858 Cardiff and Merthyr Guardian, Marriages.
 THOMAS —POWELL.
 Jan.
 21, at Laleston Church (by license), by the Rev. Henry Lynch Blosse, vicar, Mr. William Thomas, of Wallace Farm, to Elizabeth, second daughter of Mr. Rees Powell, of Llangewydd Court, near Bridgend.